Triangular spectra and their applications to derived categories of noetherian schemes: Introduction

 of topological spaces.

 One of the most famous reconstruction results is due to Bondal-Orlov \cite{BO} and Ballard \cite{Ball}, which states that for Gorenstein projective varieties $X_1$ and $X_2$ over a field $k$ with ample or anti-ample canonical bundles, $X_1$ and $X_2$ are isomorphic as varieties whenever their perfect derived categories are equivalent as $k$-linear triangulated categories.
+Although they just assume either $X_1$ or $X_2$ has an ample or anti-ample canonical bundle, we call above the {\em Bondal-Orlov-Ballard reconstruction theorem}.
 As an application of triangular spectra, we prove the following result, which generalizes the Bondal-Orlov-Ballard reconstruction theorem.

 \begin{thm}\rm{(Theorem \ref{main})}.
 Let $X_1$ and $X_2$ be noetherian schemes, and $\Phi: \dpf(X_1) \xrightarrow{\cong} \dpf(X_2)$ be a triangle equivalence.
 Assume there is a line bundle $L_i$ on $X_i$ for $i=1,2$ satisfying the following conditions: \begin{enumerate}[\rm(i)] \item $L_i$ is ample or anti-ample for $i=1,2$. \item There is an isomorphism